-Crystal structure prediction problem occupies a central place in materials design.
-Solving this problem would also open new ways for understanding the behavior of materials at extreme conditions, where experiments are difficult (in some cases, prohibitively difficult).
+The crystal structure prediction problem occupies a central place in materials design.
+Solving this problem would also open new ways also for understanding the behaviour of materials at extreme conditions, where experiments are difficult (in some cases, prohibitively difficult).

 Often the approach has been to compare the free energies of a number of candidate structures (usually taken from analogous materials, or constructed by chemical intuition).
-Data mining (Curtarolo et al. 2003) is the pinnacle of this approach, as it very efficiently explores databases of known crystal structures and, using correlations between structures adopted by different compounds, indicates a list of likely candidate structures.
-Problems arise when a totally unexpected and hitherto unknown structure is actually stable (this often happens under pressure, or when the system does not have known good analogs).
-A number of simpler intuitive empirical schemes (e.g., structure diagrams, polyhedral clusters - see Urusov et al. 1990) have appeared in literature, but their application usually requires a large experimental data set or good understanding of the compound at hand.
+Data mining (Curtarolo et al., 2003) efficiently explores databases of known crystal structures and, using correlations between structures adopted by different compounds, indicates a list of likely candidate structures.
+Problems arise almost every time when a totally unexpected and hitherto unknown structure is stable.
+A number of simpler intuitive empirical schemes (e.g. structure diagrams, polyhedral clusters - see Urusov et al., 1990) have appeared in literature, but their application usually requires a large experimental data set or good understanding of the compound at hand.

 Thanks to recent methodological developments, reliable structure prediction can be performed without any prior knowledge or assumptions about the system.
-Simulated annealing (Deem and Newsam 1989; Pannetier et al. 1990; Boisen et al. 1994; Schön and Jansen 1996), minima hopping (Gödecker 2004) and metadynamics (Martoňák et al. 2003, 2005, 2006) have been used with some success.
-For small systems, even relaxing randomly produced structures can deliver the stable structure (Pickard and Needs 2006).
-Here we review the evolutionary algorithm USPEX (Universal Structure Predictor: Evolutionary Xtallography) (Oganov and Glass 2006; Oganov et al. 2006; Glass et al. Hansen 2006) and a small selection of the results it has provided so far.
-This review is an updated version of the previous account of the methodology (Oganov et al. 2007) and is based on the lectures delivered at the 2009 Erice School on high-pressure crystallography, and at the 2009 MSA Short Course on computational mineral physics.
-The "Evolutionary Algorithm USPEX" section presents basics of the method, the "Tests of the Algorithm" section shows several interesting test cases (mostly on systems with a known ground state), while a number of applications to systems where the stable structure is unknown are presented in the "Some Applications of the Method" section.
+Simulated annealing (Deem and Newsam, 1989; Pannetier et al., 1990; Boisen et al., 1994; Schön and Jansen, 1996), minima hopping (Gödecker, 2004) and metadynamics (Martonak et al., 2003, 2005, 2006) have been used with some success.
+For small systems, even relaxing randomly produced structures can deliver the stable structure (Pickard and Needs, 2006).
+Here we review the evolutionary algorithm USPEX (Universal Structure Predictor: Evolutionary Xtallography) (Oganov et al., 2006; Oganov and Glass, 2006; Glass et al., 2006) and a small selection of the results it has provided so far.
+Section 2 presents basics of the method, Section 3 shows several interesting test cases (mostly on systems with a known ground state), while a number of applications to systems where the stable structure is unknown are presented in Section 4.
+This review is an updated version of the previous account of the methodology (Oganov et al., 2007).